Tag Archives: Gene Tierney

 Anne Dvorak and Lyle Talbot in “Three on a Match,” 1933.

 The dual portrait was tricky business.
 Each star needed to be prominently shown, with the all-important lighting capturing each of them individually – while displaying their mutual attraction.
 The best of these photographs are sublime.
 Like the film itself, the photo can give the illusion that we are peering into a very private and personal moment, with the photo freezing that image in time.
 In real life, then as now, the two stars may not have gotten along at all.
-Getting each of them in for a photo setting, where one or both may have agreements to approve the results before they are issued, added to the complexity of the job.
+Getting each of them in for a photo setting, where one or both may have agreements to approve the results before they were issued, added to the complexity of the job.
 But like the costume designers, the portrait photographers learned to work with each star.
 And the stars knew the results were important to their careers.
 Sometimes very opposite personalities worked unexpectedly well, like the light-natured, all-American Jean Arthur with the French romantic, but always serious, lead Charles Boyer, in History is Made at Night.
 In film plots opposites can often lead to trouble.
 In the dark pre-code Three on a Match, Ann Dvorak’s well-married character takes up with a small-time hood played by Lyle Talbot.
-She also turns to drugs and comes to a bad end.
+She turns to drugs and comes to a bad end.

 Gene Tierney and Cornel Wilde in “Leave Her to Heaven,” 1945